Answers to 21 frequently asked questions about a DELAWARE corporation

 What are the corporation filing fees?

-To file a new corporation, Delaware has a minimum filing fee of $89 for 3,000 shares of no par value stock.
-For larger amounts of stock or greater par value, the state of Delaware provides a calculator for determining the initial filing fees.
+To file a new corporation, Delaware has a minimum filing fee of $109 for 1,500 shares of no par value stock.
+For larger amounts of stock or greater par value, we provide a calculator (CLICK HERE) for determining the initial filing fees.

 Why do most technology startups incorporate in Delaware?